José Cevallos Cepeda: Restored Republic

 After the war, he was appointed governor and military commander of Yucatán from 1 February to 2 April 1869.
 The capital Mérida was under a state of siege due to insurgencies.
 In 1870 he was the military commander of Veracruz.
 He fought in Oaxaca against the insurgents during the Plan de la Noria aimed at overthrowing President Benito Juarez.
 In October of that year he was appointed governor and military commander of Sinaloa and, together with Ramón Corona, participated in hunting down Manuel Lozada, which earned him the rank of division general in September 1873.

 In 1876 he participated in the Plan of Tuxtepec to overthrow President Sebastián Lerdo de Tejada.
 It was during that time that he was military commander and governor of Jalisco.
 Lerdo was overthrown, but in the subsequent power struggle Porfirio Diaz triumphed over José María Iglesias and as a supporter of Iglesias, Cevallos was exiled to San Francisco, California and later to Guatemala.

 Later life

 He returned to the country at the end of the first presidential period of Porfirio Díaz, being elected federal deputy in 1880.
 He was seriously wounded in the throat in a sword duel in Mexico City on 18 May 1880, by the distinguished Yucatecan gentleman Don Eduardo González Gutiérrez.
 He was appointed governor of the Federal District on 3 December 1884, a position he held until his death on 19 April 1893 in Mexico City.

-By order of President Porfirio Díaz, his remains were buried in the Rotunda of Illustrious Persons on 22 April 1893.
+By order of President Porfirio Díaz, his remains were interred on 22 April 1893 at the Rotunda of Illustrious Persons.